Social workers help people learn how to function in their environments, sometimes as they face barriers, transitions, and difficult situations.

 Regardless of which degree you earn, you will need a license to practice as a social worker anywhere in the United States.
 Requirements vary by state, but they usually include supervised work experience.
 You may be required to pass a written exam as well.

-In California, as one example, to become licensed you must have an M.S.W. from an accredited program, with some required courses, and 3200 hours of supervised work experience over 104 weeks.
-Upon completion of these requirements, you will have to pass a written exam (California Department of Consumer Affairs, Board of Behavioral Sciences).
+In California, for example, to become licensed you must have an MSW from an accredited program with some required courses, and 3,000 hours of supervised work experience over 104 weeks.
+You must also pass a criminal background check.
+Upon completion of these requirements, you will have to pass the California Law & Ethics Exam and the Association of Social Work Boards clinical exam.

-To find out what the requirements are in the state in which you want to work, check with its licensing agency.
-The National Association of Social Workers maintains a state-by-state list of licensing agencies on its website.
+To find out about the requirements for becoming a licensed social worker in the state in which you want to work, check with its licensing agency.
+The Association of Social Work Boards also lets you compare license requirements in each state.

 Be aware that some states have continuing education requirements for maintaining licensure.
-There are also different types of licenses depending on the way in which one wants to practice.
-For example in Nebraska, a social worker who wants to provide mental health services must become licensed as a mental health practitioner (Nebraska Department of Health and Human Services).
+Types of licenses can also vary depending on the type of practice you want to have.
+For example, in Nebraska, a social worker who wants to provide mental health services must become licensed as a mental health practitioner.